seenthattinker/book-project/introduction.md

 on a campaign to chastise and subjugate ourselves, like an abbey of penitent Franciscans in the Middle Ages?

+The great campaigners of history are immortalized &mdash;
+Hitler with his defeat of France in record time, Napoleon's fracturing of the third alliance against him, the terrifying sieges of Genghis Khan and the Mongol hordes, Alexander the Great's multiple conquests in Perisa, Hannibal marching elephants across the Alps, and, of course,
+Caesar taking Gaul.
+Everybody loves a winner.
+When you realize the degree to which our entire species is geared for campaigns, there seems little else we can do.
+What then become the great campaigns of the modern and post-modern worlds?
+And whatever this half AI,
+digital creep of a post-reality we're living in now, and we are living post-reality.
+Some people might suggest we're saying everybody is insane, but, for that to be true, there would have to be a viable definition of sane.
+There is not.

 Back in the days of Bernays,